JonathanYS/HiveAI/README.md

 # HiveAI
- Game engine and FSM for the Hive board game
+ Game engine and FSM for the Hive board game.